The 33 Best Things To Do in Chicago

 Chicago is known for its thriving music scene.
 The Smashing Pumpkins, Rise Against, Chicago, and many more fantastic rock bands hail from the city.

 Head to one of Chicago’s most iconic theaters, such as the Aragon Ballroom or the Riviera Theater, to catch a band on the rise.
-In the 1990s, rock bands such as Green Day and the Foo Fighters were common sites at these mid-sized venues, though they now generally play larger arenas.
+In the 1990s, rock bands such as Green Day and the Foo Fighters were common sights at these mid-sized venues, though they now generally play larger arenas.

 Check out the Metro near Wrigley if you’d rather see a local band just getting started.